-Out there it’s survival of the fittest.
+Out there it is survival of the fittest.
 Your cover letter introduces you to the interviewer.
 It’s likely that, in 30 seconds or less, they would have decided whether or not to interview you.

 Making a first impression is so important when applying for a job.
 You won’t be there in person (yet) to let your personality shine through so your cover letter needs to that for you.
-A knock-out cover letter is essential for getting you noticed, for all the right reasons of course).
+A knock-out cover letter is essential for getting noticed (for all the right reasons of course).
 Here are our top tips how.

 Get Right To It

 Raise the criteria listed in the job advert.

 - Explain how your skills matched what is required from the position.